15 customer service goals you should achieve in 2026

 10. Upskill employees

-Lastly, your employees should keep up with training and development.
-Find ways to train them better and increase their effectiveness, especially when introducing new tools at work.
+Lastly, your employees should keep learning.
+Find ways to train them well and boost their skills.
+This matters most when you roll out new tools at work.

 Customer service skills